cfpb/hmda-pilot/COMMON_QUESTIONS.md

  HMDA information can be found in several places.
 A link to the regulation can be found on the [CFPB regulation site](http://www.consumerfinance.gov/regulations/#ecfr).
 The [HMDA Reporting Getting it Right!
 Guide](http://www.ffiec.gov/hmda/guide.htm) is also a valuable resource for assisting institutions in their HMDA reporting.
 It includes a summary of responsibilities and requirements, directions for assembling the necessary tools, and instructions for reporting HMDA data.

-1. **As a software developer, where can I find more information what what is going on behind the scenes with the HMDA Pilot?**
+1. **As a software developer, where can I find more information what is going on behind the scenes with the HMDA Pilot?**

  The [HMDA Pilot codebase](https://github.com/cfpb/hmda-pilot/) is open-source and is available via GitHub.
 Additional [developer documentation](https://github.com/cfpb/hmda-pilot/blob/master/DEVELOPERS.md) is also available.